SumoLogic/sumologic-documentation/docs/send-data/installed-collectors/overview.md

 ### Installed Collector startup

-When you start up an Installed Collector for the first time it registers with Sumo and creates any Sources that you have defined in a UTF-8 encoded JSON source configuration file.
+When you start up an Installed Collector for the first time, it registers with Sumo and creates any Sources that you have defined in a UTF-8 encoded JSON source configuration file.

 When the collector tries to register with Sumo it first sends the request to the US1 deployment.
 If your organization is in another deployment Sumo will redirect the Collector to your deployment URL based on the authentication credential's deployment.
 You can define the deployment URL in the Collector's [user.properties](collector-installation-reference/user-properties.md) file with the `url` parameter.